 Miguel Crespo, a co-founder of Zooco, has been crucial in transforming architectural spaces with innovative designs.
 Zooco, an architectural studio established in 2009 by Miguel Crespo Picot, Javier Guzmán Benito, and Sixto Martín Martínez, has gearned recognition for its wide-ranging design projects.
-Their award-winning project, “La Maruca de López de Hoyos,” located in Madrid, Spain, and commissioned by Grupo Cañadio, highlights their exceptional talent and dedication.
+Their award-winning project, “La Maruca López de Hoyos,” located in Madrid, Spain, and commissioned by Grupo Cañadio, highlights their exceptional talent and dedication.
 Through a process of abstraction, the project plays with the exterior-interior dualism, generating exterior-like environments within the interior spaces.
 We had the pleasure of speaking with Miguel to learn more about their approach and the inspirations behind their remarkable work.

 Miguel Crespo: Zooco is an architectural studio founded in 2009 by myself, Javier Guzmán Benito, and Sixto Martín Martínez, all graduates of the School of Architecture of Madrid.
 Our studio covers a wide spectrum from large-scale building projects to furniture design.
 We focus on adapting solutions to the client’s needs, using a timeless language, and we are always in search of new challenges.